Is A Niall Horan, Ellie Goulding 2017 Collaboration Possible?

 Adding to the contradictions, less than two weeks later, a photo of Niall Horan was taken with Ellie Goulding’s ex-boyfriend, Dougie Poynter, at an early January 2017 London Fashion Week event.

-Despite this, could Niall Horan still having a crush on Ellie Goulding be making it awkward for her to go through with something intimate like a music collaboration?
+Despite this, could Niall Horan still having a crush on Ellie Goulding by making it awkward for her to go through with something intimate like a music collaboration?

 After all, when Niall Horan was on The Late Late Show, he confirmed that he still had the hots for Ellie Goulding in October 2016 because she was a big fan of Planet Earth by David Attenborough, according to MTV.